 There are local and national organisations that support the families and carers of people who use drugs.
 Many carers find it helpful to talk to others in the same situation, perhaps at a local carers' support group.

 Alternatively, online forums can provide an opportunity to share your experiences.
-You can find information, contacts or counselling services by going to the National Drugs Campaign website.
+You can find information, contacts or counselling services by going to the Department of Health’s Drug Help website.

 Help for the person you care for